NASA hopes New Zealand launch will pave way for moon landing

 Eventually, NASA plans to put a space station called Gateway into the orbital path, from which astronauts can descend to the moon’s surface as part of its Artemis program.

-For the satellite mission, NASA is teaming up with two commercial companies.
-California-based Rocket Lab will launch the rocket carrying the satellite, which in turn is owned and operated by Colorado-based Advanced Space.
+For the satellite mission, NASA teamed up with two commercial companies.
+California-based Rocket Lab launched the rocket carrying the satellite, which in turn is owned and operated by Colorado-based Advanced Space.

 The mission came together relatively quickly and cheaply for NASA, with the total mission cost put at $32.7 million.